Tagine

 North African cooking has not received the same wave of critical attention in the US that, say, Korean cooking has through restaurants like Atomix in New York City, or that New Orleans-rooted American cooking has through institutions like Emeril's in New Orleans.
 That relative critical quietness does not reflect the cuisine's complexity or its potential at a premium level.
 It reflects the economics of which cuisines receive investment and media infrastructure.

-Tagine operating in Beverly Hills at a serious level is, in that context, a form of category-building, not just restaurant operation.
+Tagine operating in New York at a serious level is, in that context, a form of category-building, not just restaurant operation.
 It makes the argument, through its existence and longevity, that Moroccan cooking belongs in the conversation about premium dining in American cities, alongside the European and Japanese traditions that dominate that conversation.
 The comparison extends globally: restaurants like 8 1/2 Otto e Mezzo Bombana in Hong Kong demonstrate that premium cuisine committed to a specific tradition can anchor itself in any major international market when the execution is serious.

 Planning Your Visit